 The initial chest radiograph showed:

-Repeat of the chest radiograph is mandatory in patients with a new chest radiographic abnormality, so the respiratory team decided to keep monitoring the patient and repeat chest X-ray within 8 months.
+A repeat of the chest radiograph is mandatory in patients with a new chest radiographic abnormality, so the respiratory team decided to keep monitoring the patient and repeat the chest X-ray within 8 months.
 The previous lesion in the left lower lobe became a 10x15-mm spiculated nodule.
 These radiological appearances are indicative of a slow-growing bronchial carcinoma.

 Because pipefitters worked so closely with multiple items that had asbestos in them, they are considered a high-risk group for developing bronchial adenoma.
 There are a lot of different products that are cut and sanded when it comes to being a pipefitter, thus, allowing asbestos dust to be released into the air then inhaled into the lungs.

 Other occupations with great risk of asbestos exposure include: